scrum2b/scrum2b/README.md

 SUMMARY
 -------

-Scrum2B is a Redmine plugin, support Scrum Board and other features allow teams could use Scrum to develop Agile project.
+**Scrum2B** is a plugin of Redmine (www.redmine.org), support Scrum Board and other features allow teams could use Scrum to develop Agile project.
-Scrum2B is developed by Scrum2B Team (HaiBT, HungKV and TuanHA).
+Scrum2B is developed by Scrum2B Team (www.scrum2b.com).

-The first version (1.0) is quite simple, includes 3 main features:
+**The first version (1.0) is quite simple, includes 3 main features:**

 1. The ScrumBoard: based on another Redmine plugin with a board, but we completed more features, allow teams could treat like a REAL BOARD.
 Users could drad and drop a task to sort/organizate the Sprint.